stuffedwombat/stuffedwombat.github.io/mind_blown.md

 # the games that blew your mind

-Let's start with the (very few) browser games that got suggested:
+Let's start with the (very few) browser games that got suggested!
+You can play them right now!
+In your browser!
+Wow!
 <br>

 [E.B.O.N.Y.](https://ebonyriddle.com/)<br>